-Workplace Learning and Development
+Talent and Organizational Development

 The university supports job advancement and continual learning for staff by providing access to a variety of staff training courses, continuing education activities, and academic programs.
 Each staff member shares in the responsibility for identifying job-specific training needs and available resources to support achievement of performance goals.

 Talent and Organizational Development is a professional development resource for all GW employees.
 TOD focuses on team and individual development; just-in-time learning and performance support; facilitating learning among employees; and executive and management development.
 TOD supports leadership at all levels, connects staff to university training offerings, and provides self-guided learning opportunities, including opportunities and tools to help employees learn on the job.